SHUD-System/SHUD/README.md

 The Simulator for Hydrologic Unstructured Domains  (SHUD - pronounced “SHOULD”) is a multi-process, multi-scale hydrological model where major hydrological processes are fully coupled using the semi-discrete **Finite Volume Method** (FVM).

+Ongoing applications of the SHUD model include hydrologic analyses of hillslope to regional scales  (1 $ m^2 $ to $10^6$ $\mbox{km}^2$), water resource and stormwater management, and interdisciplinary research for questions in limnology, agriculture, geochemistry, geomorphology, water quality, ecology, climate and land-use change.
+The strength of SHUD is its flexibility as a scientific and resource evaluation tool where modeling and simulation are required.

 - **Maintainner**: Lele Shu ([lele.shu@gmail.com](mailto:lele.shu@gmail.com))
 - **Website**: [shud.xyz](shud.xyz)
 - **User Guide**: https://www.shud.xyz/_book/